pombreda/scripts/README.md

 the JSON response of the call to api.23andme.com/1/genomes/, and the raw 23andMe data from 23andme.com.
 Details in the script.

+When you have these three files in your directory, run the script.
+It will output the mismatches between the API and the raw 23andMe download.

 usage:

     go run compare_api_raw_download.go